-No matter where you play, shop or dine in Denver and around the metro area, a glance westward reveals you’re at the foot of the Rocky Mountains.
-It’s the combination a great mix of culture and sports together with instant access to mountain-high playgrounds that makes the ‘Mile High City’ attractive both to the locals and visitors.
+Play, shop or dine anywhere in Denver and glance westward: you’re at the foot of the Rocky Mountains.
+Denver’s combination of culture and sports — mixed with instant access to mountain-high playgrounds — makes the ‘Mile High City’ attractive to locals and visitors.
+Mile high, really?
+Step inside the gold-domed state capital to see the exact spot that’s one mile above sea level.

-If you’re spending a few days in Denver, where a step in the gold-domed state capital marks exactly one mile above sea level, you’ll need to make a few decisions.
-Would you rather explore the shops and dine in the restaurants around LoDo (the local nickname for lower downtown), or wander into art galleries in the trendy RiNo (River North) district.
-Why not view the American Indian rugs and the impressionists in the Denver Art Museum‘s diverse collection, or gaze at the dinosaurs at the Museum of Nature & Science?
+Spending a few days in Denver?
+You’ll need to make some decisions.
+Would you rather shop and dine around LoDo (the local nickname for lower downtown), or wander art galleries in trendy RiNo (River North).
+Would you rather view special exhibits, such as Degas or Rembrandt, or wander through Stampede, an exhibit of animals in art, at the Denver Art Museum; or check out dinosaurs at the Museum of Nature & Science?

 Have you ever seen a room full of gold?
 If not, tour Denver’s U. S. Mint.
-Listen to famous musicians at the Colorado Symphony, go to a play, laugh at a comedy club.
-Catch a rock concert at the dramatic Red Rocks open-air amphitheatre.
-Cheer on the Broncos, the Nuggets game or one of the five other professional sports teams.
+Denver also offers hosts famous musicians at the Colorado Symphony.
+Or go to a play, laugh at a comedy club, catch a rock concert at the dramatic Red Rocks open-air amphitheater.
+Cheer on the Broncos, Nuggets or one of the other five professional sports teams.

-Why not take a beer-lover’s tour at Coors Brewery, or lift a mug in one of the many microbreweries.
-Head up to Boulder for a few hours of people watching on the Pearl Street Mall.
-Marijuana is legal in Colorado and you can go on a weed tour.
-Visit the Colorado Pot Guide for more information.
-(Where you can purchase and smoke weed is strictly regulated.)
-Visit GoodtoKnow so you are aware of the rules before you choose to use.)
+Since marijuana is legal in Colorado, go on a weed tour.
+Visit Colorado Pot Guide for more info, since where you can purchase and smoke weed is strictly regulated.
+Visit GoodtoKnow to be aware of rules before you choose to use.

-Don’t be surprised to see golfers on the links in late fall and early spring because Denver averages 300 days of sunshine each year, Even in February, locals dine on restaurants’ outdoor patios when the sun shines.
-Year-round, locals walk or ride bikes on the numerous paths that thread the city.
-(Didn’t bring a bike? just rent one at a B-cycle stand and drop it off at another.)
-Locals have been known to ski in the morning and play golf in the afternoon in the spring.
+Golfers can hit the links in late fall and early spring because Denver averages 300 days of sunshine each year.
+Even in February, locals dine al fresco when the sun shines.
+Year-round, locals walk or bike on paths that thread the city.
+(Rent bikes at one B-cycle stand and drop it off at another.)
+In the Spring, locals ski in the morning and play golf in the afternoon.

-Mountain towns like Morrison, Golden and Evergreen are less than an hour’s drive from downtown Denver, when the weather is fine.
-The main streets are filled with shops and restaurants tucked into old-West buildings.
-Stroll on the paths by the rosy cliffs that form an outdoor amphitheatre at Red Rocks Park.
-View the large tracks where dinosaurs roamed on Dinosaur Ridge.
+Mountain towns like Morrison, Golden and Evergreen are less than an hour’s drive from downtown Denver (in good weather).
+Main streets are filled with shops and restaurants tucked into old-West buildings.
+Or stroll paths alongside the rosy cliffs that form an outdoor amphitheatre at Red Rocks Park.
+View large tracks where dinosaurs roamed on Dinosaur Ridge.

-Experience the mountain scenery with a ride up to Idaho Springs for a gold mine tour.
-Then, wend your way up the curvaceous road – watching for the mountain goats – that climbs 14,00-foot-high Mount Evans.
-Resort towns including Breckenridge and Vail are fun day trips in the summertime and lure skiers and snowboarders in winter.
+Experience mountain scenery on the way to Idaho Springs for a gold mine tour.
+Then, wend your way up a curvaceous road — watch for mountain goats — that climbs the 14,00-foot-high Mount Evans.
+Resort towns such as Breckenridge and Vail make fun day trips in summer and lure skiers and snowboarders in winter.

 Denver is a 360-day a year destination.
 Even in the wintertime and the temperatures are in the 30s, when the sun is out you will see lots of locals in light clothing sitting outside catching rays, or biking and jogging on city paths.
 In the summertime, the temperatures can rise into the 90s, but it’s a dry heat, so more comfortable than you’ll find in cities with high humidity.